dapucita/haxbotron/README.md

 `!super login KEY` makes you super admin.
 KEY is authentication key for login, and the keys can be made in the Electron-based UI.

+`!super logout` disqualifies your super admin permission when you are loginned.

 `!super thor` disqualify all admin players from admin permission, and makes admin player permission by self.

 `!ban PLAYER MSG` bans PLAYER forever.
 If it contains MSG, the message as reason for banning is shown for the user.